ppreshant/flow_cytometry/notes-flowcytometry.md

 started - 5/March/2022
 tags: #notes

-# Features
-- [ ] Add a separator between output of individual well plots '----' and print the well name maybe?
-- [ ] Make a variable for density gating percentage, (_fancy) get it from user input after showing a plot of 50%, interactive analysis.?_

-# Bugs
-- [ ] input() function called from within a module in jupyterlab does not work
-- [ ] Get rid of this `file saved :  test2.fcs` being saved

-**R**
-- [ ] Pass by reference to the ggcyto aes call -- something about (quasi)quotation?

 # Reading

 Read papers that does bacterial flow cytometry to see what kind of analysis they do : _Read a bunch of Tabor papers : Castillo hair etc._